Coca-Cola Coliseum: History

 In 2003, Japanese office supply company Ricoh purchased the naming rights to the new facility for million over ten years, with an optional five-year extension.

+The Roadrunners' lease was terminated in June 2004, following their first season, for defaulting on its rent, and the team relocated to Edmonton.

+In August 2004 Maple Leaf Sports & Entertainment agreed to a 20-year lease for the arena, with an option to extend the term for a further 10 years.
+Their lease called for rent to cover debt financing charges, property taxes and generate a return to the arena investors, exceeding $4 million annually.
+MLSE relocated their AHL farm team, which was renamed the Toronto Marlies, to the arena for the 2005-06 season.
+In 2023 the city approved amendments to MLSE's lease of the Coliseum including a 10 year extension starting in 2025, with an option for a further 10 year extension.

 During the summer of 2015, a new scoreboard was installed at the Air Canada Centre, and the old scoreboard was installed at the Coliseum.

 In 2018, MLSE announced that the Toronto Argonauts football operations offices and weight rooms would be relocated to the Coliseum in late June of that year.
 On July 11, 2018, at the end of Ricoh's partnership with the building, Coca-Cola purchased the naming rights to the facility for ten years, renaming it the "Coca-Cola Coliseum".

 Usage

 Since November 1922, the Coliseum has been used by the Royal Agricultural Winter Fair held in November annually except during the years of World War II.
 The Fair uses the arena for the annual "Royal Horse Show" equestrian competition, as well as animal presentations.

 The Royal Horse Show during the Royal Agricultural Winter Fair, an event hosted by the Coliseum.

 Each year in August, the Coliseum is used by the CNE for exhibits and performances.
-It has in the past used for CNE cat, dog and horse shows.
+It has in the past been used for CNE cat, dog and horse shows.
 Until 2013, the CNE held the CNE Horse Show, a competitive event in the Coliseum.
 At one time run during the Ex, it changed to be a pre-CNE event in 2005.
 It has been used by the Royal Canadian Mounted Police Musical Ride.
 During the 2009, 2010 and 2011 CNE, it was used for a figure skating show.

 The arena is also used for trade shows.
 The annual Boat Show builds an indoor pond over the arena floor.